4.30 from 10 votes

 For the tomato gravy, mix corn starch with 1/4 cup water.
 Heat oil in a pan, add cumin seeds, and once they crackle, add tomato puree and ginger.
 Stir in red chili powder, coriander powder, turmeric, and sauté for 2-3 minutes until the tomatoes release oil.
 Add the corn starch paste and cook until the gravy is of pourable consistency, adding water if needed.
 Stir in chopped tomatoes, sugar, garam masala, and cilantro, then turn off the heat.

 Serve the crispy cauliflower florets with the tangy tomato gravy, garnished with slit green chilies.
-This dish can be served hot as an appetizer or side dish, garnished with cilantro and green chilies.
+This dish is very good indian appetizer or can be served hot as an side dish, garnished with cilantro and green chilies.

 When choosing cauliflower, look for firm, white heads with firmly attached green leaves.
 Store uncut cauliflower in the refrigerator for up to five days.
 Cauliflower is rich in dietary fiber, vitamin C, and folic acid, promoting digestion and iron absorption, making it a nutritious addition to any meal.
 Enjoy!